Germán Estigarribia

 Germán Nicolás Estigarribia (born 6 March 1997) is an Argentine footballer who plays as a forward for Chilean club Deportes Recoleta.

 Club career

 Born in Formosa, Argentina, Estigarribia is a product of Lanús, where he came at the age of eleven.
-After having no chances to be promoted to the first team, he moved to Chile in the second half of 2017 and signed with Deportes Antofagasta in the Chilean top division.
+After taking part in friendlies for the first team, he moved to Chile in the second half of 2017 and signed with Deportes Antofagasta in the Chilean top division.
 The next year, he was loaned out to Deportes Copiapó.

 Back in Argentina, he joined Instituto in the second half of 2019.
 The next year, he switched to Barracas Central.

 In 2022, he returned to Chile and signed with Audax Italiano in the top level.
 The next season, he switched to Deportes Temuco.

 In 2024, Estigarribia signed with Deportes Recoleta.

 International career

 As a youth player from Lanús, he was a member of a preliminary squad of Argentina U17.